tbalz2319/RapidRepoPull/README.md

 ## Requirements

-- This program was tested with Python version 3.7.2 64-bit
+- This program was tested with Python3 version 3.8.9 64-bit

 - Ensure the Python3 virtual environment package is installed (Ubuntu)